yrashk/relex/README.md

 See Relex.Release file for more callbacks

-After having this module compiled, run `MyApp.Release.make! path: "/output/dir"` (path is optional)
+After having this module compiled, run `MyApp.Release.assemble! path: "/output/dir"` (path is optional)